-Ruben Sança – Founder/Head Coach
+Ruben Sança – Head Coach/Founder

-After graduating John D. O’Bryant high school in 2005 with modest PR’s of 4:32 mile and 10:09 two mile, Ruben attended UMass Lowell, where he became a 4-time All American and 3-time New England champion in distance running.
-He graduated with PR’s of 4:07 in the mile and 8:41 equivalent for the 2 miles.
-Ruben attributes most of his running success to changes in coaching and training environments, which provided better opportunities for him to explore his weaknesses and develop his strength.
+Ruben Sança is an Olympian from Cabo Verde who competed at the 2012 London Olympic Games in the 5,000 meters.
+Ruben began his running career at the O’Bryant High School in Boston and graduated with personal bests of a 4:32 the mile and 10:09 two mile.
+He then attended UMass Lowell, where he became a 4-time All American and 3-time New England champion in distance running.
+At UMass Lowell, he lowered his personal bests to 4:07 in the mile and 8:41 equivalent for the 2 miles.
+Ruben attributes his running success to his relentless passion for the sport of running and the changes in coaching and training environments, which provided him with more opportunities and greater challenges [read more].

-Kevin Beck – Web Content Manager/Coach
+Kevin Beck – Coach/Web Content Manager

 Kevin Beck, a senior writer for Running Times Magazine for over a dozen years, competed sparingly in college, recording bests of 15:51 for 5K and 32:56 for 10K.
 Shortly after graduating from the University of Vermont in 1992, he made the marathon his event of long-term focus, running 2:39:37 in his initial attempt at the distance in 1994.
 Over a period of seven years, the New Hampshire native steadily carved his personal best down to 2:24:17 – good for seventh among Americans and 28th overall at the 2001 Boston Marathon.
-That his development as a runner occurred almost entirely on the roads as a post-collegiate athlete gives him a world of insight when it comes to advising motivated marathoners with relatively limited or non-existent high-school or NCAA running backgrounds.
+That his development as a runner occurred almost entirely on the roads as a post-collegiate athlete gives him a world of insight when it comes to advising motivated marathoners with relatively limited or non-existent high-school or NCAA running backgrounds [read more].